Board Policies

 Accordingly, the President must:

-activities or employment. - Report annually to the board on employee hiring and retention related to the protected classes listed above.
+3. Report annually to the Board on employee hiring and retention related to the protected classes listed above.

-- Allow staff to file a grievance with the Board when (A) internal grievance procedures have been exhausted and (B) the employee alleges either (i) that Board policy has been violated to his or her detriment or (ii) that Board policy does not adequately protect his or her human rights.
+4. Allow staff to file a grievance with the Board when (A) internal grievance procedures have been exhausted and (B) the employee alleges either (i) that Board policy has been violated to their detriment or (ii) that Board policy does not adequately protect their human rights.

 BEP 2: BUDGETING